 Udgar and Puja were determined to prove that a passive solar greenhouse with a geodesic dome design was superior to other alternatives.
 Much experimentation and innovation went into the Growing Dome® structure for many years.
 Today, the Parsons’ creation is regarded as the most advanced greenhouse kit design in the world.

 Also, as a Colorado Company to Watch in 2010 we are a part of our governor’s emphasis on entrepreneurism and innovation as a base for a New Economy that we Coloradans are modeling.

 In 2020, The New York Times featured the company in an article about the expansion of greenhouses as a hobby in the post-pandemic world.
 The article touched on the widening demographic of people interested in utilizing greenhouses and teaching upcoming generations how to garden and farm, a huge step in the right direction toward the founding vision.

 Unique By Design

-This video offers a feeling for the abundant life inside the dome while Udgar demonstrates some of the unique features, such as the polycarbonate glazing panels, the above ground pond perfect for goldfish and aquaponics, and the automatic vent openers that allow you to leave your garden for extended periods without worry:
+This video offers a feeling for the abundant life inside the dome while Udgar demonstrates some of its specialized features, such as polycarbonate glazing panels, an above-ground pond perfect for goldfish and aquaponics, and the automatic vent openers that allow you to leave your garden for extended periods without worry:

-Growing Spaces offers greenhouse kits in seven different sizes, ranging from 15 to 51 feet.
-Prices begin at $5,600.
-The kits come precut, pre-drilled, color-coded, with manuals, plans, and instruction videos.
+Growing Spaces offers greenhouse kits in six different sizes, ranging from 15 to 42 feet in diameter.
+Prices begin at $9,950.
+The kits come precut, pre-drilled, and color-coded with manuals, plans, and instruction videos.
 The company will also send a fully trained crew or a supervisor to help with installation.

 How should we work on this and how can one person make a difference?